 This wedge is entirely tournament legal despite its looks.

-The C3i is not customizable and comes with a standard steel shaft.
-It is priced competitively with other high handicap wedges
+The C3i Wedge is not customizable and comes with a standard steel shaft.
+It is priced competitively with other high-handicap wedges.

 The wedge is highly recommended to assist in improving your short game.